When considering purchasing a different kind of vehicle, one factor to consider is how difficult it is to drive.

 Pickup trucks are essentially workhorses.
 Their engines are built for strength; they're made to haul and tow.
 If you don't haul or tow, trucks can really thrust forward when you hit the gas pedal, so be cautious.

 Even the newer V6 engines in today’s pickups have impressive power.
 Designed to pull heavy loads with less fuel, they can launch off the line with too much throttle.
 In wet conditions, this sudden increase in tire spin can be dangerous.
-Fortunately, the traction control system that's common on most modern trucks can alleviate this problem.

 Older pickups, though, can get very squirrely if too much gas is applied.
-Wet roads can be a challenge on takeoff, so if you will be driving a pickup truck that's not equipped with traction control, spend time practicing driving it so that you can get well acquainted with how it handles any weather condition.
+Wet roads can be a challenge on takeoff, so if you are driving a pickup truck that's not equipped with traction control, spend time practicing driving it so that you can get well acquainted with how it handles any weather condition.

 Pickup Truck - A Rough Ride?

-With that said, the overall ride quality of pickup trucks is improving.
-More and more people are using pickup trucks as daily drivers, so truck manufacturers are making the suspension systems much more forgiving.
-Unless you buy an older truck or a larger heavy-duty truck, the ride quality should be comparable to that of a car.
+That said, the overall ride quality of pickup trucks is improving.
+As more people use pickup trucks as daily drivers, truck manufacturers are making the suspension systems much more forgiving.

 The Weight and Lengths of Pickup Trucks